knowledgeware/stripes-core-7-5-2020/doc/user-locales-switcher/User-locales-switcher.md

 ## Introduction

 ## Implementation
-  * User locales switcher has four axes:<br />
+  * User locales switcher has five axes:<br />
   1-[Adding new back-end module](#adding-new-back-end-module) called [mod-user-locales](https://github.com/attia-alshareef/mod-user-locales) for handling the server side work needed.<br />
   2- The system administrator chooses the locales available to the tenant and choose the default locale for the tenant of them.<br />
   3- The end user chooses the list of locales he wants to navigate from among the locales available to the tenant and chooses his preferred locale.<br />
-  4- Handling the login process in order to log in the user's preferred language if it exists, otherwise the login is in the default language for the tenant.<br />
+  4- Handling the login process in order to log in the user's preferred language if it exists, otherwise the user is login with the default language for the tenant.<br />
+  5- Adding language switcher dropdown menue in the `Main Navbar`.

 ## Adding new back-end module
 [mod-user-locales](https://github.com/attia-alshareef/mod-user-locales) is a FOLIO back-end module to manage and handling the server side work needed by "User Locales Switcher" operations which controls the tenant and user locales.